Tampere Central Station

 Tampere Central Station is a functionalist building in Tampere, Finland, designed by Eero Seppälä and Otto Flodin, completed in 1936.
 The station is one of the most important railway stations in Finland.
 In 2015, the Tampere Central Station was the second busiest railway station in Finland in terms of numbers of passengers, after the Helsinki Central Station.

-The 36-metre clock tower was later added because the Finnish railway bureau required it (its total height from ground level is about 50 metres).
+The 36 m clock tower was later added because the Finnish railway bureau required it (its total height from ground level is about 50 m).
 The city's main street Hämeenkatu begins at the railway station, continuing over the Hämeensilta bridge to its western end at the Aleksanteri Church.
 The Itsenäisyydenkatu (originally called Puolimatkankatu) street begins at the Tammela side of the station, continuing to the Kaleva Church.